aishwarya-10/airbnb-analysis-with-powerbi/README.md

 ## Approach
 ### Step 1: Data Collection
-- Create MongoDB Atlas account and deploy a database cluster.
+- Create a MongoDB Atlas account and deploy a database cluster.
-- Connect with **Compass** to view data locally.
+- Connect with **MongoDB Compass** to view data locally.
 - Later, load sample data into the database.

 <br>